UNIVERSITY OF FLORIDA HEALTH - Key Persons

 Dr. Ramil Goel

-My name is Dr. Ramil Goel and I am a cardiac electrophysiologist at UF Health.
-I am also an assistant professor in the University of Florida College of Medicine Division of Cardiovascular Medicine and the director of the division's clinical cardiac electrophysiology fellowship program.
+I am Dr. Ramil Goel, a cardiac electrophysiologist at UF Health.
+I am also an associate professor in the University of Florida College of Medicine Division of Cardiovascular Medicine and the director of the division's clinical cardiac electrophysiology fellowship program.
 I am passionate about cardiac electrophysiology - an area of medicine that focuses on heart rhythm disorders - and I use a patient-centered approach to tailor therapies suited to the unique needs of each patient.
 As an electrophysiologist, I treat the full range of heart arrhythmias, including slow heart rhythms that require pacemakers and newer forms of pacing that recreate natural activation of the heart.
 I find the fast heart rhythms of supraventricular tachycardia (SVT) and ventricular tachycardia (VT) to be particularly interesting conditions to treat because the outcomes of patients achieving freedom or near-freedom from debilitating fast heart rhythm disorders are very rewarding.
+One aspect of my role at UF Health that I really enjoy is the opportunity to engage in scientific discovery that advances medical care and improves patient outcomes.
+UF Health electrophysiology is on the leading edge of medical care, and offers new procedures such as left atrial appendage occlusion devices - like the Watchman device - which have emerged as alternatives for patients who cannot take blood thinners for stroke prevention.
+I am triple board-certified in cardiovascular diseases, echocardiography, and electrophysiology.
+I earned my medical degree from the All-India Institute of Medical Sciences in New Delhi, India, where I also completed a non-academic residency in the departments of hematology and cardiothoracic surgery.
+I went on to attend the State University of New York at Buffalo, where I completed a residency in internal medicine, followed by training as a cardiovascular disease fellow at the Mayo School of Graduate Medical Education in Arizona.
+I completed my clinical cardiac electrophysiology fellowship at the University of Michigan Hospital and Health System in Ann Arbor, Michigan.

 Dr. Richard S. Schofield